-As you can see from the picture, the lemon is centered in the grill, just above the aluminum drip pan which is where the widest part of the turkey should be.Continue to 4 of 8 below.
+The lemon should be centered in the grill, just above the aluminum drip pan which is where the widest part of the turkey should be.Continue to 4 of 8 below.

 04 of 08

 Securing the Turkey

 It is important that you get the turkey secured to the rotisserie rod.
 This is the most challenging step in the process, but if you do it right, you won't have any more trouble with it.
 Since a turkey has many parts that are loose, you need to secure not just the bird, but the legs and the wings.
 For this reason, you might want to truss the turkey as you would a chicken, but you might not need to if you can get everything loaded in the right place.

 Put the fork on the rod, pointing toward the neck of the turkey and bring it through.
 It might seem like you don't have enough hands for this operation but be patient.
 You need to make sure that the whole turkey is tight in the forks before proceeding.

 Once you have the bird secured, tighten the screws on the fork.
 Make sure they are very tight.
 Roll it around a little to make sure that the legs and wings hold.
 Don't worry about the balance, we'll get to that in a minute.Continue to 5 of 8 below.

 05 of 08

 Setting the Counterbalance

 Some rotisserie kits do not have or need counterbalances.
-If yours does, make sure you follow the next two paragraphs.
+If yours does, make sure you follow these instructions.